 2. The Superintendent will make a recommendation to the Board of Education.
 The Board reserves the right to tentatively approve plans, pending donations, gifts, equity, or other conditions.

 3. All physical facilities are owned and operated by the District.
 No part of any school facility or capital equipment may be named for a donor without the express written consent of the Board.

 4. The District shall only grant naming opportunities that are consistent with the mission and educational objectives of the Decisions regarding naming opportunities are within the sole discretion of the Board.

 Advertising1.
 To avoid disruption of students’ instructional activities, schools shall not be used for distribution of partisan, religious, or commercial advertisements, fliers, bulletins, newspapers, ; nor shall such items be placed on vehicles parked on school grounds.
 Any exception to this must be pre-approved by administration.

 2. Principals may permit the school distribution of fliers, bulletins, newspapers, with information regarding nonprofit community youth programs such as Boy Scouts of America, Girl Scouts of America, county and municipal programs, and little league-type recreation programs.
 District and School administrators reserve the right to deny distribution of fliers, bulletins and newspapers.

-3. Students and employees, including teachers and administrators, shall not act as agents for commercial agents during school hours or contract
+3. Students and employees, including teachers and administrators, shall not act as agents for commercial agents during school hours or contract time.

 4. An employee’s participation in a private, but education-related, activity must be separate and distinguishable from the employees’ public District employees may purchase advertisement space to promote private or non-school-sponsored events in the same manner as the general public.
 The District employee’s employment and experience can be used to demonstrate qualifications.
 The advertisement must clearly state that the activity is not school- sponsored.